evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     set.
 May set if `distro` is set, which will override the value from the distro configuration.
 -   `subnet_id` - Subnet ID for the VPC.
 Must be set if `ami` is set.
+-   `tenancy` - If set, defines how EC2 instances  are distributed across physical hardware.
+Can be set to `default`, `dedicated`, or `host`.
 -   `userdata_file` - Path to file to load as EC2 user data on boot.
 May set if `distro` is set, which will override the value from the distro configuration.
 May set if distro is not set.